zendframework/zend-stratigility/doc/book/api.md

   ```

 - `Zend\Stratigility\Middleware\CallableMiddlewareWrapper` will wrap a callable
-  that defines exactly two arguments, with the second type-hinting on
+  that defines exactly two arguments, with the second type-hinting on the
-  `Interop\Http\Middleware\DelegateInterface`:
+  http-interop/http-middleware `DelegateInterface`:

   ```php
   $middleware = new CallableMiddlewareWrapper(